alexamy/sockbag-texture-ripper/README.md

 > [!NOTE]
 > This section may be incomplete and will be updated during app development.

+TL;DR:
 Upload an image, draw rectangles, view the result, and download the texture.

+Drag and drop an image onto the app to upload it.

 The *left region* is the uploaded image.
 Draw quads on the image to crop the texture.
 Press left click to add points, right click to remove the last point. **Hold** space and move the mouse to pan the image. **Hold** space and scroll the mouse wheel to zoom in and out.